Lucid Machinery A blog by Eric Slenk

 IdentityFile /home/groundcontrol/.ssh/tincan

-, is the alias for your remote machine.
-The user value is the name of the user on the remote machine you'll log in as, majortom
+The Host value, tincan, is the alias for your remote machine.
+The user value is the name of the user on the remote machine you'll log in as, majortom.
+The HostName can be either a DNS name or an IP address for the remote machine.
+Here it's a local IP, 192.168.1.2.
+The IdentityFile is the path to the private key you'll use to authenticate to the server, /home/groundcontrol/.ssh/tincan.

 4. Verify